jdsantelicesl/TicTacToe-AI/README.md

 + Function documentation
 + Vectors & Pointers
 + Naming conventions for Variables, Functions, and Constants
++ Program runs w/o syntax or run-time errors
++ Documentation
++ Code is readable and reusable
++ Delivered on Time

 # Google Slide Presentation for CISP 360 Submsission